 For this reason, international packages (and even domestic packages) that contain lithium batteries must be marked accordingly, so couriers can accurately handle them

 Be aware that declaring your product has a dangerous component such as batteries may mean your product cannot travel by air, or incur a hazardous handling fee.

 As a merchant, when spreading to the international market, you’ve got to know that foreign currency exchange rates might be high.
 For instance, when you sell internationally through Canada’s Shopify marketplace, or Shopify Europe and Shopify UK, you need to shop for the best exchange rates to translate the revenue back into your home currency

-You might need some help, Currency Converter Box, is one of the best-optimized currency converter solutions, auto currency switcher on location, merchants can use with ease.
+You might need some help, Currency Converter Box, is one of the best-optimized currency converter solutions, an auto currency switcher on location, merchants can use with ease.

 Validate international shipping addresses

 Given the figures mentioned above, you are only waiting for big opportunities and new markets to build on.
 Just make sure you know exactly where you want to ship before you buy a product.
-It’s a waste of money shipping something that gets returned so it can be especially difficult to have to double on foreign delivery.
+It’s a waste of money shipping something that gets returned so it can be especially difficult to double on foreign delivery.